 “I hope they like this poster I got for them,” she wrote.

-Campbell left Minnesota last year, but is still dancing.
+Campbell left Minnesota earlier this year, but is still dancing.
 She’s planning to eventually make the switch to another career — in construction.